iamkamalraj/iamkamalraj/README.md

 ### Glad to see you here! &nbsp; ![](https://linktr.ee/iamkamalraj)

-I am a dedicated individual passionate about consistent learning and coding in Java, with a focus on UI/UX design.
-Currently pursuing a Bachelor of Engineering in Computer Science and Engineering, my goal is to continuously enhance my technical skills for innovative organizations.
-My diverse academic background, which includes a lateral entry into BE in CSE, a Post Diploma in Plastic Mold Design, and a Diploma in Mechanical Engineering, showcases my adaptability and well-rounded skill set.
-Proficient in Java, UI/UX, and Blockchain, I have also excelled in graphic design, receiving awards and recognition for my work.
-With certifications in Enterprise Java with Spring Boot and Foundations of User Experience (UX) Design, I am well-prepared to collaborate effectively in diverse environments.
-I am enthusiastic about applying my skills and passion to make a meaningful impact in any dynamic work setting.
+A dedicated Java coder and UI/UX enthusiast with a versatile academic background in Computer Science and Engineering, Post Diploma in  Plastic Mold Design, and Diploma in Mechanical Engineering.
+Proficient in Java, UI/UX, and Blockchain, complemented by awards in graphic design.
+Currently learning Enterprise Java with Spring Boot and Foundations of UX Design, ready to excel in diverse collaborations.
+Eager to leverage my skills and passion for innovative impact in any dynamic work environment.

 </br>